Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 ![alt text][image5]
 ![alt text][image6]

-### 3.3.
-The ``sobel_feature``
+### The sobel feature
 The sobel feature creates a binary mask by determining and thresholding the sobel magnitude on the saturation and lightness channels of the HLS color space.
 Subsequently an morphological closing operation is performed on the binary mask.

 ```python
 def sobel_feature(rgb_image, thresh_min=20, thresh_max=255, ksize=9, iterations=5):